 You may feel more comfortable wearing a well-fitting sports bra 24 hours a day for up to three months after breast surgery.
-It is important to follow the specific instructions given to you by Dr. and his staff regarding scar care, as this will drastically benefit the appearance of any the wounds once healed.
+It is important to follow the specific instructions given to you by our physicians and his staff regarding scar care, as this will drastically benefit the appearance of the scar once healed.

 Before & After